BodyLab

 Siste episoder av BodyLab podcast

-What drives a doctor to swap the wards for epidemiology, and spark a global revolution in skin cancer prevention?
-In this deeply human conversation, Professor Adele Green AC, reveals how a desk in a sick bay led to one of the most significant public health breakthroughs of our time.
-With warmth and candour, she shares the story behind the first clinical proof that sunscreen prevents skin cancer, the power of community collaboration and the joy of building a team that changed lives.
-This is sc...
+What drives a doctor to swap the wards for epidemiology and spark a global revolution in skin cancer prevention?
+In this deeply human conversation, Professor Adele Green AC reveals how a desk in a sick bay led to one of the most significant public health breakthroughs of our time.
+With warmth and candour, she shares the story behind the first clinical proof that sunscreen prevents skin cancer, the power of community collaboration and the joy of building a team that changed lives. ...

 What’s it like to land in 1980s Brisbane with no email, no fax and a suitcase full of hope?
 From measuring heads in Charleville to rewriting the global playbook on breast cancer risk, one of Australia’s leading voices in cancer genetics shares what’s changed, what hasn’t and why science is always personal.
 This episode is for anyone curious about the people behind the petri dishes — and the persistence behind the publications.

 From wartime breakthroughs to modern-day discoveries, Emeritus Professor Colin Mackerras reflects on his remarkable family legacy, including his uncle Ian Mackerras, QIMR’s very first director, and his aunt Josephine Bancroft, a pioneering scientist in her own right.
-Together, they helped shape the future of health in Australia.
-It’s science, yes, but it’s also love, legacy, and the lives behind the lab coats.
-Colin Mackerras about his legendary aunt and uncle, Josephine Bancroft and I...
+They were a powerhouse research couple who loved science almost as much as they loved fishing (and yes, they tested the fish before they ate them).
+It’s science, yes, but it’s also love, legacy and the lives behind th...

 In this special episode celebrating 80 years of QIMR Berghofer, one of the Institute’s longest-serving scientists about his early days in biochemistry, the mentors who shaped him, and the world-first research that’s changing lives.
 It’s funny, heartfelt, and full of science that hits close to home.

-6. A surprise half-brother, the pigbel vaccine and the billionaire who made the PM blink: Professor Michael Good (00:33:21)
+- A surprise half-brother, the pigbel vaccine and the billionaire who made the PM blink: Professor Michael Good AO (00:33:21)

 The first in a special QIMR Berghofer Originals 80th Anniversary podcast series Professor Michael Good AO is a distinguished immunologist and former director of QIMR, Berghofer (2000-2010).
 He joins Clare Blake to celebrate eight decades of bold ideas, real science and the brilliant men and women who made it happen.